lifeiscontent/realworld/web/docs/feature-development/ui.md

 import { action } from '@storybook/addon-actions';

-// we can reuse our storybook examples as fixtures import { renders, canFavorite, canUnfavorite } from './index.stories';
+// we can reuse our storybook examples as fixtures import story, { renders, canFavorite, canUnfavorite } from './index.stories';
+// use a custom helper for using stories easier import { decorateStory } from '../../utils/storybook';

 // in order to test that our storybook actions get called, we can mock it.
 // checkout the `__mocks__` folder for more details.